 Flu season is typically from October thru mid-May.
 Please remember to keep students with flu symptom home until they have been symptom-free for 24 hours.
 Management is a team effort between parents, students, health care professionals, Plano ISD and Collin County Health Department.
 Each plays a vital role in managing the flu season responsibly.

 Our schools help by:

-Teaching effective coughing and sneeze technique such as cough in your sleeve.
+Teaching effective coughing and sneezing techniques such as coughing in your sleeve.

-Posting signs around the campus as a visual reminder.
+Posting signs around the campus as visual reminders.